ddev/ddev-contrib/docker-compose-services/solr/README.md

   * Username: `solr`
   * Password: `SolrRocks`
 * Press the `Upload Configset` button on the server's view.
-* Set the number of shards to _3_ if you use `docker-compose.solr-cloud.yaml` or _1_ if you use `docker-compose.solr-cloud-standalone.yaml`.
+* Set the number of shards to _3_ if you use `docker-compose.solr.yaml` or _1_ if you use `docker-compose.solr-standalone.yaml`.
 * Press `Upload`.

 ### Drupal and Search API Solr 4.1 and older

-It is hoghly recommended to upgrade to the 4.2 version.
+It is highly recommended to upgrade to the 4.2 version.
 But if you're required to use an older versions of the Search API Solr module you have to deploy the configset manually and create a collection using this configset afterwards.
 Therefore you need to use the `Download config.zip` function of Search API Solr.